Resigning from a Job: How to Resign from Your Job and Write a Letter of Resignation in 2023

 4. Show Gratitude (Thank Them for everything)

 Ease tension and stress they might feel by complimenting and thanking the employer for the time spent at their company.
-Do this even if you did not enjoy your time in the role or if you did not learn anything that would help your future career.
+Do this even if you did not enjoy your time in the role or did not learn anything that would help your future career.
 You can always find something nice to say.

 I appreciate the opportunity and have enjoyed working with the company over the last (Timeframe).